arekbee/freeflora.net/README.md

 3. Networks at home are connected to **WAN** (Wide Area Network)

 Now, the device navigates to a website and will be soon connected to a web server.

 The information will pass the **AP**, through the **LAN** and will go to the **WAN** and back.

 ### *Welcome to the internet!*

 Tor will use a tunnel instead and will encrypt and send your data to other Tor nodes to provide anonymity.

 So far, so good if you just read the information from the internet and don't share cookies or other private information.

 In reality all websites have user identification and that's a serious problem for anonymity.

 That means it's not private at all! **Yes, Onion Pi has these problems, too!**

-**If you want anonymity disable cookies, scripts and ads and run your web browser in private mode.**
+**--> If you want anonymity disable cookies, scripts and ads and run your web browser in private mode.**

-**Don't use your private log in and password on public websites!
+** --> Don't use your private log in and password on public websites!
 Don't trust anything.
 Be aware!**

-For example:
+*For example:

-If you log in at some social network site with your private account, seriously, sell your Onion Pi!
+If you log in at some social network site with your private account, seriously, sell your Onion Pi!*

 What do I need for an Onion Pi?
 -------------------------------